 "I stood out like a sore thumb — I never liked football, I preferred watching fashion shows on TV.
-I remember feeling trapped," he said, reports The Telegraph U.K. "It went all over school, people would spit on me, empty the rubbish bins on me, call me pig, and the Muslim people would shout 'harum' — which is a very nasty insult in my language."
+I remember feeling trapped," he said, reporting in The Telegraph.
+"It went all over school, people would spit on me, empty the rubbish bins on me, call me pig, and the Muslim people would shout 'harum' — which is a very nasty insult in my language."

 The couple said they want their wedding to help open minds.
 "It's not wrong...and it's not a phase...I've known I was gay since I was 6, but I never came out to my parents 'til I was 16," Rogan explained in the video below.

-Choudhury, who says he suffers from post-traumatic stress disorder as a result of the years of discrimination and abuse, says he hopes their wedding will help normalize being a gay Muslim.
+Choudhury, who says he suffers from post-traumatic stress disorder as a result of the years of discrimination and abuse, says he hopes their wedding will help normalise being a gay Muslim.

 "This is about showing people I don't care.
 My family...think it's a disease and can be cured, some of my family still call it a phase," said Choudhury.
 "I want to say to all people going through the same thing that it's okay — we're going to show the whole world that you can be gay and Muslim."